Accountability in Agentic AI Systems

 An AI Delegate may have authority to query customer records within a defined situation but it does not have authority to redefine what "customer" means or grant itself access beyond that situation.
 Authority in this framework is always derived from human decision, conditional on the situation, and revocable; it is never possessed by the system itself.

-AI can execute decisions but cannot accept blame, justify intent, or be penalized.
-Responsibility requires the capacity for commitment, and commitment is a social act that only people can perform.
+AI can execute decisions but cannot accept blame or be held to account.
+Responsibility requires commitment, which is a social act that only people can take on.

 The Human Accountability Test

-An AI action is valid only if responsibility and accountability for its outcome remain human.
+An AI action is valid only if you can identify a person accountable for its outcome.

 Conclusion: From Autonomy to Delegation

-The difference between "autonomous agent" and "AI delegate" is not just a matter of terminology; it determines what questions get asked at audit time.
+The difference between "autonomous agent" and "AI delegate" is not just a matter of terminology; it helps us to think about how AI agents fit within a larger system where reliability and transparency are required.

 "Autonomous agent" points toward a system that originates its own intent and bears its own responsibility.
 Neither of those holds up in practice, and when something goes wrong the accountability gap is the first thing an auditor will find.